-The key message is not about whether you eat animal products or not, they do have a place in our modern diets and minimally processed food options can add beneficial nutrients to our diet, however, we just don’t want to build our diets out of animal0based foods and these food being the primarily thing that we’re eating.
+The key message is not about whether you eat animal products or not, they do have a place in our modern diet, and minimally processed food options can add beneficial nutrients to our diet, however we just don’t want to build our diets out of animal based foods and these food being the primarily thing that we’re eating.

 Aim for 50% of your main meals to be vegetables and if you can, 2-3 times a week swap out some meat for a plant-based protein like tofu, legumes or beans.